telent/nixwrt/README.md

 First, set up a TFTP server.

-Then, allocate yourself (or request from your IT support) a static IP address on your local network.
+Then, allocate yourself (or request from your IT support if you're in the kind of place that has that kind of thing) a static IP address on your local network.
 It need not be globally reachable, it just has to be something that will let your device see its TFTP server.
 If your router boot monitor has DHCP support you won't even need one, but I haven't yet seen a device that does this.
 In the examples that follow, we will use 192.168.0.251 for the device and 192.168.0.2 for the TFTP server.

 Then, find out how to get into your router's boot monitor.
 This will very often involve opening it up and attaching a USB serial convertor